 Mutual regard as equals.

-Regular pursuit of shared goal.
+Regular pursuit of shared goals.

-Greg Ogden did a study of the Greek word koinonia in the New Testament.
-We usually translate this as “fellowship.“ Ogden learned that the New Testament never talks about fellowship or community for its own sake.
-Rather, in every instance, koinonia is something that comes from participation together toward a common end.
+Greg Ogden studied the Greek word koinonia in the New Testament.
+We usually translate this as "fellowship.
+"Ogden learned that the New Testament never talks about fellowship or community for its own sake.
+Rather, in every instance, koinonia comes from participating together toward a common end.

 Authentic engagement.